guestn/bonsai-app/README.md

 ```

 **Note:** The `firebase.ts` file in the root directory is gitignored and contains the actual Firebase configuration.
 For production, use environment variables instead.

+## Authentication

+The app uses Google Authentication through Firebase.
+To enable Google sign-in:

+1. **Enable Google Authentication in Firebase Console:**
+   - Go to your Firebase project console
+   - Navigate to Authentication > Sign-in method
+   - Enable Google as a sign-in provider
+   - Configure the OAuth consent screen if needed

+2. **Add Authorized Domains:**
+   - In Firebase Console > Authentication > Settings > Authorized domains
+   - Add your domain (e.g., `localhost` for development, your production domain)

+3. **The authentication is already integrated into the app:**
+   - Users can sign in with Google using the button in the header
+   - Once signed in, users will see their profile picture and name
+   - Users can sign out using the sign-out button

+The authentication state is managed through React Context and persists across page refreshes.